eclipxe13/XLSXExporter/README.md

 A workbook contains at least 1 spreadsheet.
 Every spreadsheet (worksheet) has a collection of columns and a DataProvider object.
 When the structure information (workbook, worksheets, columns and providers) has been set you can write the xlsx file.
-Every time a worksheet will be created, the headers are wroten first, then every row of data is written.
+Every time a worksheet will be created, the headers are written first, then every row of data is written.
 The data is extracted using the Provider.
 In this way, you don't need all your data stored on memory, you can use a PDO reader implementing the Provider interface.
-The data is writen to a temporary files (including the final zip), so no large amount of data is being used.
+The data is written to a temporary files (including the final zip), so no large amount of data is being used.

 ##Example##